weijiaheng/Advances-in-Label-Noise-Learning/README.md

 # Learning-with-Noisy-Labels

-    A curated list of most recent works in Learning with Noisy Labels
+    A curated list of most recent papers & codes in Learning with Noisy Labels

 ---